How do I reset a student’s work in a particular math domain?

-- Once on your Teacher Dashboard, select Manage Roster in the left navigation bar.
+- Once on your Teacher Dashboard, select Roster in the left navigation bar.

 - Find the student who needs their domain reset.

-- Next to the student's name, select the Student actions drop-down list and select Reset student options.
+- At the end of the row for the student's name, select the gear icon and select Reset student options.